yamin-shihab/study-notes/grade-7/social.md

         1. Unify Upper and Lower Canada and put people into "vigorous English rule".
         2. Make a more democratic government by lessening the role of Britain in affairs.
         3. Assimilate the Canadiens since they "didn't have a culture worthy of protection".
              + So in 1841, Britain passed the Act of Union based on the recommendations of the Durham report.
-It combines Upper and Lower Canada into a single Province of Canada, creates a legislative council that the governor appointed, creates an assembly with an equal number of elected representatives (42) from Canada East and West although East had a higher population, and made English the official language of Canada.
+It combines Upper and Lower Canada into a single Province of Canada, creates a legislative council that the governor appointed, creates an assembly with an equal number of elected representatives (42) from Canada East and West, although East had a higher population, and made English the official language of Canada.
 + LaFontaine was a Canadien from Canada East and Baldwin was an English Canadian from Canada West, and both created a coalition (an alliance among groups).
     + They were reformers who wanted a more democratic government without a complete break from Britain.
     + They accomplished many things such as recognizing French as an official language, setting up universities, securing amnesty (a pardon) for the rebels of 1837-38, and eventually self-government in 1848.